 In Stokeling v.
-United States, 139 S. Ct.
-544 (2019), the Supreme Court held that Florida's robbery statute, which requires proof that the defendant used force sufficient to overcome the victim's resistance, "necessitates the use of 'physical force'" and is therefore categorically a "violent felony" under the federal Armed Career Criminal Act (ACCA).
-The five Justices in the majority rejected the dissenters' view that the crime should not qualify as a violent felony because the Florida appellate courts had interpreted the robbery statute to apply in cases involving only "slight" or "minimal" force, such as "a pickpocket who attempts to pull free after the victim catches his arm."
+United States, 586 U.S. 73 (2019), the Supreme Court held that Florida's robbery statute, which requires proof that the defendant used force sufficient to overcome the victim's resistance, "necessitates the use of 'physical force'" and is therefore categorically a "violent felony" under the federal Armed Career Criminal Act (ACCA).
+The five Justices in the majority rejected the dissenters' view that the crime should not qualify as a violent felony because the Florida appellate courts have interpreted the robbery statute to apply in cases involving only "slight" or "minimal" force, such as "a pickpocket who attempts to pull free after the victim catches his arm."
 Justice Thomas' majority opinion reasoned that the Florida statute mirrored the common-law definition of robbery, as well as the definition of the crime in many states, and "declined to construe the [ACCA] in a way that would render it inapplicable in many States."

 In 2017, after serving nine years of his sentence, O.J.
 Simpson was released on parole because of his age (70 years at that time) and his good behavior in prison.
-See Richard Pérez-Peña, Simpson Gets Parole After Nine Years, Bos.
-GLOBE, July 21, 2017, at A2.
+Simpson died in 2024.
+See Richard Pérez-Peña, Simpson Gets Parole After Nine Years, BOS.
+GLOBE, July 21, 2017, at A2; Robert D. McFadden, O.J.
+Simpson, 76, Football Star Whose Trial Gripped U.S., Dies, N.Y.
+TIMES, Apr.
+12, 2024, at A1.